ayan4m1/minestat-es/README.md

     console.log(`Server is ${online ?
 'Online' : 'Offline'}`);
     if (online) {
       console.log(`There are ${players} player(s) online.`);
+    } else if (error) {
+      // either the SRV record failed to resolve, a socket error occurred,
+      // or the response from the server was invalid console.error(error);
     }
   } catch (error) {
-    // either the SRV record failed to resolve, the socket failed,
-    // or the response from the server was invalid console.error(error);
+    // an unexpected error occurred
+    console.error(error);
   }
 })();